 Previously a commander of the parade ground at Headquarters Marine Corps in Washington DC, now the man in charge of 1st Recon battalion.
 He's the highest ranking officer in the field and answers directly to General Mattis.

-Wrong Genre Savvy: He seems to think he's in charge of an armoured infantry unit instead of a light recon unit.
+- Wrong Genre Savvy: He seems to think he's in charge of an armoured infantry unit instead of a light recon unit.
 In fact, if he had been put in charge of armoured infantry, his orders and tactics would be perfectly valid, and as pointed out during the mini-series, his superiors are using his unit like they were armoured infantry anyway, and expecting Godfather to follow that.
 Later editions of the book say that the men under his command, in hindsight, acknowledge that he was a good commander and making the right decisions based on the intel and resources at his disposal.

 Major Todd Eckloff